 Bedroom four with king size bed, chest of drawers, small hanging wardrobe, dressing table with mirror.

-There is a patio area accessed from the main open plan living area and garden furniture will be provided from Spring 2021.
+There is a patio area accessed from the main open plan living area and garden furniture is provided.
 A charcoal barbecue will be made available on request.
 There is an enclosed garden to the front of the cottage (currently subject to landscaping) surrounded by a dry stone wall.
 There is an outside shed to the rear for the storage of bikes and outdoor kit available on request.

 There is ample private parking to the side of the cottage and the rear.

 Babies & Children

 A travel cot and highchair are available on request.

 A maximum of two dogs are welcome with a charge of £20 per dog.
 Dogs must be kept downstairs and are not allowed in the bedrooms or on the furniture.
 There is a hosepipe outside to clean dogs before entering the property.

 The area surrounding The Bothy is farmland, therefore dogs must be closely supervised/controlled and on leads when out and about.